Burst - Impresslits 3D Embossing and Die Cutting Folder ... by Tim Holtz and Sizzix (Product no. 662721)

 An embossing folder is a piece of plastic (folded in half, usually along the top short edge) with an etched image in both sides of the folder.
-The sides sandwich together, pressing the paper into a raised 3D shape.
+The sides sandwich together, moulding the paper into a raised 3D shape.

 How to use an Impresslit...

-- Place inside the Impresslit.
+- Place inside the Impresslit folder.

-Misting the paper with water before running through the machine makes it more flexible, enabling the paper to emboss without tearing.
+Misting the paper with water before running through the machine makes it more flexible, enabling the paper to emboss deeper without tearing.